mootar/mootar/README.md

 #### About myself:
 I am in active search for an internship/job on a Junior Manual QA Engineer vacancy.
 I will consider vacancies with any employment pattern.
-Since 2011, I have been working in design of steel structures for oil depots and oil storage facilities, in particular steel vertical and horizontal tanks.
+Since 2011, I have been working in design of steel structures for oil depots and oil storage facilities, in particular steel vertical and horizontal storage tanks.
 This experience has developed in me such qualities as attention to details, the ability to see the coherence of individual elements of the system; work under tight deadlines without compromising the quality of the final product.
 Also, I can say I am a team player.

-I always wanted to try my hand at IT, in the current realities I decided to start studying.
+I always wanted to try my hand at IT, in the current realities I decided to have a go.
-Completed training on the Hexlet platform as a Manual QA Tester.

 #### Education:
+- manual QA tester + automation basics, Be-Tester, 2023, https://be-tester.ru/,
+- manual QA tester, Hexlet, 2022-2023, https://ru.hexlet.io/my (*in english version of this URI account's progress is zero - and thats a bug),
+- master of economics, dep. of Economic Valuation and Management of Assets, Real Estate and Investments, Samara State Economic University 2015-2017,
-- bachelor of engineering and technology, Samara State University of Architecture and Civil Engineering 2005-2009,
+- master of engineering and technology, Samara State University of Architecture and Civil Engineering 2009-2011,
 - engineer, faculty of Industrial and Civil Engineering, Samara State University of Architecture and Civil Engineering 2005-2010,
-- master of engineering and technology, Samara State University of Architecture and Civil Engineering 2009-2011,
+- bachelor of engineering and technology, Samara State University of Architecture and Civil Engineering 2005-2009.
-- master of economics, dep. of Economic Valuation and Management of Assets, Real Estate and Investments, Samara State Economic University 2015-2017.

 #### Work experience:
+- QA intern, LLC MP LAB, 2023,
-- design engineer, LLC Neftekhimproekt 2011-2019,
+- lead engineer, LLC Globaltanksengineering 2021-2022,
 - design engineer, JSC SP CAEaP 2019-2021 (http://www.kvoit-samara.ru/),
-- lead engineer, LLC Globaltanksengineering 2021-2022.
+- design engineer, LLC Neftekhimproekt 2011-2019.

 #### Skills:
 - Manual testing
 - Functional testing
 - Regression testing
+- UI, Usability testing
 - Web application testing
-- Writing test-cases
-- Writing bugreports
-- Knowledge of software lifecycle
-- Knowledge of client-server architecture
+- Knowledge and creation of test artifacts
+- Professional bugtracking (Youtrack, Clickup), test-design techniques
+- Testing theory
-- DevTools (applied, study)
+- REST/SOAP API, HTML&CSS.
+JSON, XML, YAML, Chrome DevTools
+- SQL (basic)
+- Python (basic)
+- Selenium (basic/advanced)
 - Trello
 - Git
-- YAML
-- Postman (applied a bit, study)
+- Postman
-- cmd basics (applied)
+- cmd basics

 #### Open-source participation:
 https://github.com/Hexlet/hexlet-sicp   (created 9 issues)